Sujal7080/Frontend-Ecommerce-Project/README.md

 # E-Commerce Website (HTML & CSS)

-A responsive multi-page e-commerce website created using pure HTML and CSS.
+A responsive multi-page e-commerce website created using HTML and CSS.

 ## 📱 Pages